- Microwaving baby formula can cause heat pockets to form, leading to a real risk of scalding your baby's delicate mouth.

 You might event be preparing formula ahead of time storing it in the fridge ensuring that the formula is safe to use to save some additional time.

-This leads many parents to ask, is it safe to microwave baby formula?
+Is it safe to microwave baby formula?
 Microwaves heat baby formula unevenly, causing the formula nearest the bottle to feel cool while there may be pockets of dangerously hot formula in the middle of the bottle.

 If you're wondering how to heat baby formula in a way that is safe for your baby, read on as we go through all the options.